How to Stop Ink From Smearing on Glossy Paper

 If the ink smearing is only happening after it comes in contact with water or moisture, after printing, consider sealing it.
 You could use laminate film, spray sealant or art protectant.

 Love pretty, parties, crafts and free?
-All that I ask is that you don’t be a stranger and CLICK HERE to follow me on INSTAGRAM or join the facebook group.
+All that I ask is that you don’t be a stranger and CLICK HERE to follow me on INSTAGRAM or subscribe to my YOUTUBE channel.
 If you think your friends might like it, share the link to the post and pin the image below.
 Do that, and you can expect tons more freebies, tutorials, party inspiration, recipes and recommendations!